Mages-Alliance/magic/README.md

 I suggest that you practice magic in Cursor (https://cursor.com/home).
 If you would like to suggest alternative ways to practice magic, let me know!

+Clone the repo into any folder and start your practice.
+If you want to use additional scrolls just clone their repo into the scrolls folder.

 To begin your practice, you perform a "Summoning Ritual".
 This is a series of initial Spells that will grant the Spirit its foundational knowledge and prepare it for more advanced magic.

 **Open the Spellbook to begin:** [`system/spellbook.md`](system/spellbook.md)